 - 2,488,200 books will be shipped in the next 12 months with the wrong cover.

-- Two plane landings daily at O' Hare International Airport in Chicago will be unsafe.
+- Two plane landings daily at O'

 - 3,056 copies of tomorrow's Wall Street Journal will be missing one of the three sections.